jacebenson/cedar/docs/docs/how-to/sending-emails.md

   const subject = 'Test Email'
   const text =
-    'This is a manually triggered test email.\n\n' + 'It was sent from a RedwoodJS application.' const html =
+    'This is a manually triggered test email.\n\n' + 'It was sent from a CedarJS application.' const html =
-    'This is a manually triggered test email.<br><br>' + 'It was sent from a RedwoodJS application.' return sendEmail({ to: emailAddress, subject, text, html }) }
+    'This is a manually triggered test email.<br><br>' + 'It was sent from a CedarJS application.' return sendEmail({ to: emailAddress, subject, text, html }) }